 2. Boil you sweet potatoes on a medium heat for approx. 15 minutes until soft.
 Drain and mash.

 3. Place your sweet potato mash and dates into a food processor and blitz until smooth and combined.

-4. Put mixture into a large mixing bowl and add your maple syrup, coconut oil, oats, almonds, hazelnuts, cacao powder and salt.
+4. Put mixture into a large mixing bowl and add your maple syrup, coconut oil, oats, almonds, hazelnuts, cacao powder, chocolate chips and salt.
 Combine thoroughly.

 7. Leave to cool before slicing into squares.